haven-protocol-org/haven-protocol/README.md

 haven-protocol
 ==============

-This repository is a test-bed to attempt to perform a full rebase of the latest monero code (currently v0.14.1.0) using a series of patch files.
+This repository is a full rebase of the latest monero code (currently release-v0.14) using a series of patch files.

 To build haven, simply run the following command(s):